 Microsoft has helped Adobe repel the Zero-day PDF Viewer Exploit attacks by asking Windows users to block ongoing attacks using a Microsoft enterprise tool.
 Adobe issued a security warning last week that the vulnerability was being actively exploited and could allow attackers to take control of victims’ computers.

-Adobe has released a mitigation tool for the latest zero-day vulnerability in its Reader and Acrobat products that will will help protect users until a patch is available, which may be released before the next scheduled security update on 12 October.
+Adobe has released a mitigation tool for the latest zero-day vulnerability in its Reader and Acrobat products that will help protect users until a patch is available, which may be released before the next scheduled security update on 12 October.
+This mitigation tool is designed to block the specific exploit being used by attackers, thereby reducing the risk of compromise.

 You can read more about Microsoft’s instructions on its web site.